Apodicticity

 "Apodictic", also spelled "apodeictic" (ἀποδεικτικός, "capable of demonstration"), is an adjectival expression from Aristotelean logic that refers to propositions that are demonstrably, necessarily or self-evidently true.
 Apodicticity or apodixis is the corresponding abstract noun, referring to logical certainty.

 Apodictic propositions contrast with assertoric propositions, which merely assert that something is (or is not) true, and with problematic propositions, which assert only the possibility of something's being true.
 Apodictic judgments are clearly provable or logically certain.
-For instance, "Two plus two equals four" is apodictic, because it is true by definition.
-"Things fall" is also apodictic, because it is easily demonstrated and obvious to the listener.
+For instance, "Three plus one equals four" is apodictic, because it is true by definition.
 "Chicago is larger than Omaha" is assertoric.
 "A corporation could be wealthier than a country" is problematic.
 In Aristotelian logic, "apodictic" is opposed to "dialectic", as scientific proof is opposed to philosophical reasoning.
-Kant contrasted "apodictic" with "problematic" and "assertoric" in the Critique of Pure Reason, on page A70/B95.
+Kant contrasted "apodictic" with "problematic" and "assertoric" in the Critique of Pure Reason (A70/B95 - A76/B101).

 Apodictic a priorism

 Hans Reichenbach, one of the founders of logical positivism, offered a modified version of Immanuel Kant's a priorism by distinguishing between apodictic a priorism and constitutive a priorism.